 Physical and chemical properties

-It is insoluble in water, being soluble in benzene and chloroform.
-It is miscible with methanol, ethanol, ether and carbon tetrachloride.
-Because of containing double bond, it can be easily subject to air oxidation, thus producing bad smell with the color turning yellow.
-Upon using nitrogen oxides, nitric acid, mercurous nitrate and sulfurous acid for treatment, it can be converted to elaidic acid.
-It can be converted into stearic acid upon hydrogenation.
-Double bond is easy to react with halogen to produce halogen stearic acid.
+Oleic acid is a single unsaturated carboxylic acid widely found in animal and vegetable oils.
+It has two types: stable (α-type) and unstable (β-type).
+It appears as a colorless transparent oily liquid with a lard odor.
+It is insoluble in water, soluble in benzene and chloroform, and miscible with methanol, ethanol, ether, and carbon tetrachloride.
+It easily undergoes air oxidation, producing a bad smell with the color turning yellow.
+It can be converted to elaidic acid with nitrogen oxides, nitric acid, mercurous nitrate, and sulfurous acid, and into stearic acid upon hydrogenation.
 It can be obtained through the hydrolysis of olive oil and lard oil, followed by steam distillation and crystallization or extraction for separation.
-Oleic acid is an excellent solvent for other oils, fatty acids and oil-soluble substances.
-It can be used for the manufacture of soap, lubricants, flotation agents, such as ointment and oleate.
+It is an excellent solvent for other oils, fatty acids, and oil-soluble substances, and can be used for the manufacture of soap, lubricants, and flotation agents, such as ointment and oleate.

 Fig. 1 the vegetable oleic acid;